Art makes you come alive.

-In college, I was diagnosed with cancer - a type of Hodgkin’s Lymphoma - and I underwent intense, difficult treatment during my sophomore year.
-I created an illustrated booklet about the experience, called Chrysalis: A Story of Healing both to help me gain closure and to be a resource for others.
+In college, I was diagnosed with cancer - a type of Hodgkin’s Lymphoma - and I underwent chemotherapy and radiation treatment during my sophomore year.
+I created an illustrated booklet about the experience, called Chrysalis: Cancer and Healing Storybook both to help me gain closure and to be a resource for others.

 After cancer, I went to work in healthcare.
 I wanted to put my experience to use.
 I worked as a care coordinator for uninsured patients with cancer.
 I worked as a Spanish interpreter in healthcare settings in Oregon, and Mexico, and Guatemala.
 I went back to school and completed courses in pre-med, botany, herbalism, and massage therapy and became an LMT.
 I worked in the local hospital.
 I started a private practice as an LMT.

 Embracing the mystery: